Peter Fraser (Northwest Territories politician)

-Peter Fraser (1921 – October 16, 2000) was a politician, Métis leader, and highway inspector from Northwest Territories, Canada.
+Peter Colin Fraser (June 25, 1921 – October 16, 2000) was a politician, Métis leader, and highway inspector from Northwest Territories, Canada.
 He served as a member of the Northwest Territories Legislature from 1979 until 1983.

 Fraser was first elected in a 1976 by-election to the Northwest Territories Legislature in the electoral district of Mackenzie Great Bear.
 He ran for re-election in the 1979 general election and won a second term.
 Fraser ran again in the 1983 election, this time for the district of Sahtu (which had absorbed Mackenzie Great Bear), but lost to John T'Seleie.